-I have been fortunate to have had opportunities to visit the Hawaiian islands on several occasions for work, school, and surf trips.
-I write this post from the island of Oahu with a rainbow stretching across the sky and sand nudged between my toes.
+I have been fortunate to have had opportunities to visit the Hawaiian islands on several occasions.
+Trips were for work, school, and surf trips.
+I write this post from the island of Oahu.
+There is a rainbow stretching across the sky and sand nudged between my toes.
 Each time I come here I fall more and more in love with Hawaii and the Aloha Spirit it embodies.

 The Aloha spirit